JackLeEmmerdeur/JSchManager/README.md

 A missing feature is, that the integer return-value of a command can't be retrieved, therefore you have to analyze the string-output and know what to expect.

+All shell-output is cleaned of escape-sequences.

 See Example further down

 #### SSHChannelExec

-This class is able to retrieve the integer return-value of a command but cannot issue a command sequence, to o e.g. `cd` multiple times and then list the contents of a file
+This class is able to retrieve the integer return-value of a command but cannot issue a command sequence, to o e.g. `cd` multiple times and then list the contents of a file.

+The shell-output is not cleaned of esacpe-sequences.

 See Example further down